Comparison between Rigid and Overconvergent Cohomology with Coefficients: Crystals and de Rham--Witt connections

 \section{Crystals and de Rham--Witt connections}

 Let $X$ be a smooth variety over a perfect field $k$ of positive characteristic $p$.
-As usual denote by $W(k)$ the ring of $p$-typical Witt vectors of $k$.
+As usual denote by $W(k)$ the ring of $p$-typical Witt vectors of $k$, $W_n(k)$ the $n$-truncated Witt vectors, and throughout the paper, let $K$ be the fraction field of $W(k)$.
 A classical result in crystalline cohomology is the comparison with the hypercohomology of the de Rham--Witt complex.